 Since then, the program has been successfully facilitated in over 80 classrooms in the Reading School District where it has proved to be effective both academically and socially in conjunction with existing programs.
 In 2015, the United Way began to support Bridges© for third graders as part of the continuum of the Ready.
 Set.
 READ! initiative.
 Bridges augments and supplements the district’s curriculum as it pertains to reading and writing to build better fluency and comprehension.

 Bridges© is a weekly, school year-round program that runs from September – May.
 It meets 90 minutes – 2 hours in the classroom, for approximately 31 weeks of the year.
-The project culminates with all the participating students coming together as a class to share a story onstage at the Miller Center for the Arts.
+The project culminates with all the participating student classrooms coming together to share a story onstage.

 Between each class, the co-teachers connect to enable the integration of the program into the everyday curriculum and how to infuse specific needs of the classroom into Neighborhood Bridges©.